 The other nice thing about this Shoulder Strap Pocket is its compatibility with a wide array of different backpacks.
 It’s not just an accessory pocket for Gossamer Gear packs, but is compatible with just about any backpack.
 I can’t even remember all the packs I’ve used it with, but they include packs made by Granite Gear, Hyperlite Mountain Gear, Seek Outside, CamelBak, Elemental Horizons, Gregory Packs, and the list goes on.
 It’s nice to find a piece of gear that only costs $15 and has this much utility.

 Disclosure: Gossamer Gear gave me a sample pocket but I was not under any obligation to review it.
-It works well and I thought people would want to know about it.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+It works well and I thought people would want to know about it.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
+The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Thanks and we appreciate your support!